releasing the old

 Feel the love for yourself that you would for a small child.
 Honor those feelings.
 Honor everything about you, your sadness, your weakness, your strength, your excitement, your confidence, and stop kicking yourself for not being better, further along or doing something different.
 You are enough as you are.
 We didn’t misguide you.
 You have been following our guidance.
 At times it may seem that we’re going off on a tangent, but sometimes that is necessary for you to learn other skills to bring back to your path.
 So don’t worry about it.

 You are exactly on the right path, exactly where you need to be.
 And this will continue.
-We only a advise that you pay attention to when you are not loving yourself and expecting more perhaps because your parents expected more.
+We only advise that you pay attention to when you are not loving yourself and expecting more perhaps because your parents expected more.
 They are gone, they are gone.

 You can be proud of yourself.
 You can love yourself just as you are.
 You are enough.
 There is no need to compare yourself to others and feel that you should be more than you are.
 You will be called upon when the time is ready for you to use your gifts and your skills to help others.
 You are loved, greatly loved.
 We wish only that you feel this love for yourself and how great it is.
 You are a diamond.
 You are a diamond, multifaceted diamond.